 Compensation Committee.
 The compensation committee presently is composed of John C. Schweitzer (Chairman), C. Ronald Blankenship, A. R. Carpenter and Douglas S. Luke, all of whom are independent as defined in the listing standards of the New York Stock Exchange.
-The compensation committee held four meetings related to reviewing 2007 annual performance and determining 2007 compensation, to establish the 2008 incentive compensation plan, to discuss leadership development and succession planning, and to review and approve modifications to our executive compensation plans, including amended and restated severance and change of control agreements discussed elsewhere in this proxy statement.
-This committee has the responsibility of approving the compensation arrangements for senior management, including annual bonus and long-term compensation.
-It also recommends to the board of directors adoption of any compensation plans in which officers and directors are eligible to participate, and makes grants of equity awards under our Long-Term Omnibus Plan.
+The compensation committee held five meetings to review 2008 annual performance and determine 2008 compensation, to establish the 2009 incentive compensation plan, to discuss leadership development and succession planning, and to review and approve modifications to our executive compensation plans.
+This committee has the responsibility of approving the compensation arrangements for senior management, including annual incentive and long-term compensation.
+It also recommends to the board of directors adoption of any compensation plans in which officers and directors are eligible to participate and makes grants of equity awards under our Long-Term Omnibus Plan.

 Nominating and Corporate Governance Committee.
-The nominating and corporate governance committee, which is presently composed of A. R. Carpenter (Chairman), Raymond L. Bank and John C. Schweitzer, met once during 2007.
+The nominating and corporate governance committee, which is presently composed of A. R. Carpenter (Chairman), Raymond L. Bank and John C. Schweitzer, met twice during 2008.
 All members of the nominating and corporate governance committee are independent as defined in the listing standards of the New York Stock Exchange.
-The purpose of the nominating and corporate governance committee is:
+The purpose of the nominating and corporate governance committee is to:

-- to assist our board in establishing criteria and qualifications for potential board members; - to identify high quality individuals who have the core competencies and experience to become members of our board and to recommend to the board the director nominees for the next annual meeting of shareholders; - to establish corporate governance practices in compliance with applicable regulatory requirements and consistent with the highest standards, and recommend to the board the corporate governance guidelines applicable to us; - to lead the board in its annual review of the board's performance and establish appropriate programs for director development and education; and - to recommend nominees for each committee of the board.
+- assist our board in establishing criteria and qualifications for potential board members; - identify high quality individuals who have the core competencies and experience to become members of our board and recommend to the board the director nominees for the next annual meeting of shareholders; - establish corporate governance practices in compliance with applicable regulatory requirements and consistent with the highest standards, and recommend to the board the corporate governance guidelines applicable to us; - lead the board in its annual review of the board's performance and establish appropriate programs for director development and education; and - recommend nominees for each committee of the board.